Pueblo Style Interior - Design Basics and Inspiration

 Embrace small imperfections—whether in hand-troweled walls, visible woodworking marks, or asymmetric décor placement.
 The pueblo tradition values items that feel “lived-in” and personal.
 Choose objects with character—worn leather chairs, slightly chipped pottery, or handwoven pieces with visible texture.
 These subtle quirks transform your home into a comforting, expressive haven.

-Pueblo interiors often feature plants native to the Southwest—aloe, agave, cacti, and even potted yucca.
-If you’re new to indoor plants, dried grasses or seedpods in terracotta vases create similar interest with no maintenance.
-Display these on deep windowsills, in ceramic pots, or along shelves to echo the climate and terrain that shaped the style.
+Plants native to the Southwest like aloe, agave, cacti and even potted yucca can be found in their homes because they blend in perfectly.
+If you’re new to indoor plants, try dried grasses or seedpods in a terracotta vase for the same effect.
+Place them on deep windowsills, in ceramic pots, or on shelves to evoke the warm climate and rocky terrain that the look derives from.

 Good lighting is crucial to making pueblo style welcoming.
 Maximize daylight with open-weave window treatments and place mirrors to bounce light around.
 For evenings, use table lamps with warm-toned bulbs and clay or rawhide shades.
 This creates mellow, enveloping ambiance and showcases the earth tones and textures that define the look.